mozilla-ai/lumigator/lumigator/infra/mzai/helm/lumigator/charts/backend/README.md

-# Mozilla.ai Lumigator Helm chart
+# Mozilla.ai Lumigator Backend Helm chart

 This Helm chart is the official way to deploy the Lumigator application in cloud environments with Kubernetes

-This Helm chart deploys the Lumigator core REST API, frontend and postgres.
-You will need to add your own Ray cluster and S3 compatible object storage to run the app.
+This Helm chart deploys the Lumigator core REST API, frontend, Ray cluster and postgres.
+You will need to add your own S3 compatible object storage to run the app.

+> [!WARNING]
+> We don't provide support for Ray, S3-compatible storage, or Postgres which are required for the full application to run.

 ## Mistral/OpenAI API key management